ItsAsbreuk/itsa-gallery/src/gallery-itsaeditmodel/README.md

 The custom buttons have their defaultFunction which correspons with their names.
 When listening to these events, you catch a buttonclick immediately, but the real action may take some time.
 The action performed are <b>not</b> model.load etc, but model.loadPromise, which is supplied by [ITSAModelSyncPromise](../gallery-itsamodelsyncpromise).
 Some defaultfunctions will add e.promise to the eventTarget:

 * button   --> event 'model:buttonclick'
 * add      --> event 'model:addclick'
-* cancel  --> event 'model:cancelclick'
+* stopedit --> event 'model:stopeditclick'
 * submit   --> event 'model:submitclick'  --> e.promise
 * save     --> event 'model:saveclick'    --> e.promise
 * destroy  --> event 'model:destroyclick' --> e.promise

 Because the defaultfunctions adds the promises to eventTarget, you need to listen for these using the model.after() events, not model.on().